 - Journal.
 Get your feelings out on paper.
 Continue to release the emotions and thoughts surrounding the relationship, re-reading your entries as you progress.
 Look at your writings like a novel and be inquisitive to dig a little deeper.

-See the relationship for what it is.
-Ask for help.
-XO
+See the relationship for what it was.

 Katrina Murphy is a Professional Intuitive Mindset and Confidence Coach in Ontario, Canada, serving clients across Canada and internationally.
 Katrina helps professionals to change the relationship that they have with themselves so they can reconnect both in their relationships and at work.
 She’s been featured in various publications and is the creator of the Power-Passion-Purpose Framework.